bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-03-16-component-styles-isolation-dealing-with-css-inheritance/index.md

 Hello there!
 This is the first post in the new category [Frontend Architecture](/category/frontend), where I plan to describe many cool methodologies and techniques for large-scale frontend apps.
 Let's get started!

-In this post, I'll tell you how to deal with unexpected styles that happen in large-scale modular projects making then expected by taking advantage of native mechanisms of CSS!
+In this post, I'll tell you how to deal with unpredictable styles issues that happen in large-scale projects.
+Our goal is to create bulletproof UI components making the CSS to act predictably by taking advantage of native mechanisms of language!

 ## A little bit of introduction on modularization